Current emergency activation: Level 1.

 Emergency action plans for dam failure

 Emergency Action Plans (EAP) identify potential emergency conditions at a dam and specify steps to minimize property damage and loss of life.
 Procedures are outlined to assist in issuing early warning and emergency conditions notification to responsible emergency management authorities.
-The District has Emergency Action Plans for three critical structures: Inglis Main and Bypass Dams in Citrus and Levy counties; Structure G-90 in Highlands County; and the Medard Reservoir in Hillsborough County.
-A plan for Lower Hillsborough Flood Detention Area structures S-155 and S-163 in Hillsborough County (Tampa Bypass Canal) is under development.
+The District has Emergency Action Plans for six critical structures: Inglis Main and Bypass Dams in Citrus and Levy counties; Structure G-90 in Highlands County; Medard Reservoir in Hillsborough County; and the Lower Hillsborough Flood Detention Area, structures S-155 and S-163 in Hillsborough County (Tampa Bypass Canal).

 Emergency Operations Center